dwhiffing/fury/content/aar/nf/nf27_aj/body.md

 I do hope they will disrupt the enemy by forcing them to direct CAP and interceptors against the missiles, instead of my aircraft.

-The plan actually works!
+The plan actually works\!
 The Jan Mayan strike successfully pummels the remaining facilities on the island, and then my OCAP punches through the remaining Russian fighters before destroying the five tankers orbiting off the coast.
 Some of my planes head north and south, making a clean